-Our research and insights reports are useful references to help them design and implement appropriate supports for Irish SMEs to digitise their sales and business processes.
-In 2021 .IE commissioned and published 3 key reports - two editions of the .IE Domain Profile Report and the .IE Tipping Point Report.
+Our research and insights reports are useful references when initiatives are being designed and implemented to help SMEs digitise their sales and business processes, so they remain competitive and resilient.
+In 2022 .IE commissioned and published 3 key reports - two editions of the .IE Domain Profile Report and the .IE Tipping Point Report.